RISE-UNIBAS/humanities_data_benchmark/docs/benchmarks/fraktur.md

 ## Scoring

-The benchmark uses fuzzy string matching to evaluate the accuracy of extracted advertisements.
-This approach accommodates minor variations in OCR while still requiring high fidelity to the original text.
+The benchmark uses two complementary metrics to evaluate the accuracy of extracted advertisements: Fuzzy String Matching and Character Error Rate (CER).

 ### Scoring an ad